Hint: they don’t teach them in business school

 A new reality requires a new way of thinking.
 As Albert Einstein said, “We cannot solve our problems with the same level of thinking that created them.”

 Creativity is more than developing original ideas; it’s about exploring new ways of solving problems.
-As I mentioned earlier, we need to let go of the binary thinking.
+As I mentioned earlier, we need to let go of binary thinking.
 Creativity is about integrating opposite forces through a ‘yes, and’ approach, as I wrote here.

 Similarly to self-awareness, formal or corporate education doesn’t encourage (or train) creativity.